ENHANZE® Drug Delivery Technology

 To review ENHANZE technology clinical data and published articles, email enhanze@halozyme.com

-Five products have received regulatory approvals in the United States and/or global markets as subcutaneous products utilizing ENHANZE® drug delivery technology and are marketed by the following companies:
+Seven products have received regulatory approvals in the United States and/or global markets as subcutaneous products utilizing ENHANZE® drug delivery technology and are marketed by the following companies:

 • Darzalex FASPRO®(daratumumab and hyaluronidase – fihj): Janssen